 By using Japanese in Japan and communicating with students of their age, I hope they will realize their identities as descendants of Japanese people.

 One of our objectives of the Japan educational travel program is to allow students to use Japanese in Japan.
 Another goal is to have them experience Japanese culture and lifestyle.
 We consider the school exchange to be the main part of the program because we believe that it would be easier for students to use Japanese with people of their own age.

-With the support of JNTO, we had the opportunity to conduct school exchanges with Ageo High School, Koshigayaminami High School, and Saitama University Affiliated Middle School.
+With the support of JNTO, we had the opportunity to conduct school exchanges with Ageo High School, Koshigayaminami High School, and Saitama University Affiliated Junior High School.

 Through the exchanges, I realized that each school has their own unique characteristics.